Your province, your voice. Learn about Alberta’s public agencies and how you can get involved.

 About public agenciesLearn about Alberta's public agencies and find detailed information about each one.

 Public agency governance policiesFind information on the policies that ensure accountability and transparency at Alberta’s public agencies.

 Serving on the board of a public agencyLearn about the responsibilities and other details of serving on a public agency board.

 Public Agency SecretariatThe Alberta government’s central resource for public agency governance, recruitment and compensation.

-Since we launched our online recruitment site last year to make it easier for Albertans to apply for board positions on 281 public agencies, we’ve received more than 5,500 applications and filled more than 700 positions.
+Since we launched our online recruitment site in September 2016 to make it easier for Albertans to apply for board positions on 264 public agencies, we’ve received more than 7,200 applications and filled more than 1,700 positions.

 The people who serve on Alberta’s boards come from all walks of life and bring a diverse range of skills and ideas to the table.
 They’re everyday Albertans who care about their community and decided to step up and serve.

 Find your fit in the many opportunities available.